xiaoxiae/videos/18-lopt/SCRIPT.md

 ---

 It's now safe to say that we've thoroughly covered the farmer's problem, but it turns out that we were actually pretty lucky.
-When formulating the problem, we decided that the variables can be real numbers, since planting a fraction of a Kg makes sense.
+When formulating the problem, we decided that the variables are real numbers, since planting a fraction of a Kg makes sense.
 However, imagine that the things we wanted to plant were trees -- in that case, we would like to restrict the solutions to integers only (since planting a portion of a tree is difficult).

 This is referred to as integer linear programming (or ILP for short) and it naturally poses two questions: is the problem easier or harder than linear programming and can we still solve it efficiently?